-Removal and de-icing will be conducted as expeditiously as possible during and after the storm and will be achieved through a combination as necessary, of mechanical (plowing) and chemical means (salt/calcium chloride).
+Removal and de-icing will be conducted as expeditiously as possible during and after the storm and will be achieved through mechanical (plowing) and chemical means (salt/calcium chloride) as necessary.
 The City does not have a bare pavement policy.